 Shortly after Mr R's death, a Perspectives editor separately interviewed Mr R's wife (Mrs R), daughter (Ms L), and home care nurse (Ms P).

 MRS R: The first decision was to absolutely follow his lead and he was extraordinarily strong.
 He always had been the strong one of the two of us.
 He was intent on beating this disease, even though the numbers said only 4% survived 5 years with pancreatic cancer.
 He was determined and, as many of us agreed, knowing him, he might just be the one able to do it.
-In terms of personal response, I was as hopeful ...
+In terms of personal response, I was ...